 Two significant events were inscribed in the circuit history books during May 2018: On May 2, it was announced that the final corner will be named after active rider and multiple-time Champion Jorge Lorenzo, and the day after, May 3, the circuit was officially renamed in honor of the legendary Spanish motorcyclist Ángel Nieto, who passed away in 2017.

 Valentino Rossi is the rider with the most premier class wins on this circuit, while Jorge Lorenzo currently holds the circuit record

-- View upcoming car racing events at Jerez in 2021 (Spanish link)
+- View upcoming car racing events at Jerez (Spanish link)

-- View upcoming motorbike racing events at Jerez in 2021 (Spanish link)
+- View upcoming motorbike racing events at Jerez (Spanish link)